Mental models: Team pulling together & #8211; Workshop retro with Echometer

 2. Everyone can present their work to the group for 20 seconds.

-3. Watch the first few minutes of the Draw-Toast video - so that everyone realizes what a mental model is.
-It should also be made clear that it happens that different people can have very different mental models.
+3. Watch the first few minutes of the Draw-Toast video & #8211; so that everyone can understand what a mental model is.
+It should also become clear that it happens that different people can have very different mental models.

 For the next step you should use the retro following Echometer items have queried: